 How to Apply for Disability Benefits in Philadelphia County

 Social Security Disability Insurance (SSDI) benefits are federally funded benefits available to individuals and certain family members if the claimant worked long enough and is suffering from a medical condition that prevents them from working for at least 12 months or will result in death.
 SSDI benefits are administered by the United States Social Security Administration (SSA).
 If you are suffering from such a medical condition, the benefits application process can seem intimidating.
-Our Philadelphia Social Security Disability benefits attorney from Young, Marr & Associates explains the process and how our office can help below.
+Our Philadelphia Social Security Disability benefits attorney from Young, Marr, Mallis & Associates explains the process and how our office can help below.

 Social Security Disability Insurance Benefits in Philadelphia County